Let’s Talk About How to Create Powerful Student ePortfolios with Google Sites!

 Implementation in the primary grades may look different from the examples in this post, but don’t assume that this is just for secondary students.
 My friend Christine Pinto, a Kindergarten teacher and co-author of Google Apps for Littles, shares how she uses portfolios with her little ones in this post.

-Below is a guest post by Mike Mohammed, a science teacher in Wisconsin, and author of the Mo Physics Mo Problems blog.
+Below is a guest post by Mike Mohammad, a science teacher in Wisconsin, and author of the Mo Physics Mo Problems blog.
 Mike shares how he and his students use Google Sites for their online portfolios, and he shares examples of student work.

 How to Create Powerful Student ePortfolios with Google Sites

-by Mike Mohammed
+by Mike Mohammad

 I’ve using portfolios in the classroom for the last five years.
 The portfolio process in my classroom has evolved, and I’d like to share some of my process and student creations.
 Whether you’re looking to dip your toe in, dive head first, or already swimming in the deep end, advances in Google Sites has made the process of creating a professional-looking portfolio possible for any learner.